MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ### A Simple IoT Example
 ### Step 1: Install and update needed programs
 The first thing we need to do is install and update a few needed programs.
+As much as we would like to have all the programs we would ever need loaded on a system not only does allowable memory not allow this it's not a good idea from a cybersecuirty perspective.
+The First Principle of __minimization__ tells us that by reducing the amount of places where vulnerabilities could exist we make our system more secure.
+We call this reducing our _attack surface_.
+Having programs loaded you are not using makes you needlessly open to attacks to those programs.

-Respond yes to any prompts you receive during the following operations.
+During the below installs respond yes to any prompts you receive during the following operations.

 * Install the Firefox Browser - Node-Red works best with Firefox.
 Remember we need to use the command `sudo` to preface the install command due to the Raspberry Pi implementing the Cybersecurity First Principle of __Least Privilege__